 Figure 4 KMT2D knockdown enhances apoptosis in pancreatic ductal adenocarcinoma cells.
 A-C: Immunoblot showing KMT2D and H3K4me1 protein levels in SW1990 and ASPC-1 cells treated with 15 µM L48H37 for 8 h. β-actin and Histone H3 were used as an internal control.
 The KMT2D mRNA levels were measured by RT-qPCR 24 h later.
 Data were expressed as mean ± SEM. aP < 0.05 vs DMSO group; D, E: KMT2D mRNA and protein levels in control and KMT2D-knockdown SW1990 and ASPC-1 cells treated with L48H37 (5, 10 and 15 μmol/L) or DMSO for three consecutive days, and percentage of viable cells.
 Data were expressed as mean ± SEM. aP < 0.05 vs shCTRL group at the same time point. bP < 0.01 vs shCTRL group at the same time point; F: Apoptosis rates in the control and KMT2D-knockdown SW1990 and ASPC-1 cells; G, H: Western blotting showing levels of p-PERK, PERK, p-EIF2α, EIF2α, ATF4 and CHOP in the control and KMT2D-knockdown SW1990 and ASPC-1 cells. β-actin was used as an internal control; I, J: shKMT2D or shCTRL SW1990 cells were harvested 24 h with L48H37, then cycle distribution was assessed by Propidium Iodide staining.
-Histogram showing the percentage of control and KMT2D-knockdown SW1990 and ASPC-1 cells in the G0/G1, S, and G2/M phases Data were expressed as mean ± SEM; J: bP < 0.01 vs shCTRL group in the same cell cycle. dP < 0.01 vs shKMT2D group in the same cell cycle.
+Histogram showing the percentage of control and KMT2D knockdown SW1990 and ASPC-1 cells in the G0/G1, S, and G2/M phases.
+Data were expressed as mean ± SEM; J: bP < 0.01 vs shCTRL group in the same cell cycle. dP < 0.01 vs shKMT2D group in the same cell cycle.
 PERK: Protein kinase RNA-like endoplasmic reticulum kinase; EIF2A: Eukaryotic initiation factor 2α; ATF-4: Activating transcription factor-4; CHOP: Enhancer-binding protein-homologous protein.